Bumbuna II Hydroelectric Power Station

 Bumbuna II Hydroelectric Power Station is a planned 143 MW hydroelectric power station in Sierra Leone.
 The power plant is under development by a consortium of renewable energy IPPs and investors, led by Joule Africa Limited.
 The energy generated here will be sold to Electricity Distribution and Supply Authority (EDSA), the electricity utility company of Sierra Leone, under a 25-year power purchase agreement.

+In July 2025 it was reported that the Sierra Leone government had abandoned the project because the cost was unsustainable.

 Location

 The power station would be located across the Seli River (Rokel River), outside the town of Bumbuna, in Tonkolili District, in the Northern Province of Sierra Leone.
 This location is approximately 7.3 km, by road, northeast of downtown Bumbuna, adjacent to the 50 megawatt Bumbuna I Hydroelectric Power Station.
 Bumbuna is located approximately 48 km by road northeast of the city of Magburaka, the district capital.
 This is about 232 km by road, northeast of Freetown, the county's capital and largest city.
 Bumbuna II will be an extension of Bumbuna I, with similar geographical coordinates at 9°04'19.0"N, 11°43'21.0"W (Latitude:09.071944; Longitude:-11.722500).